 - Select the sample you want to use, then click Create.

 You can also test these samples on all supported devices, as well as real-world examples of the AppStudio featured template apps in AppStudio Player.
-For more information, see Use your app in AppStudio Player.
+For more information, see Introduction to AppStudio Player.

 Sample apps are also available in a public GitHub repository.
 The main advantage of using GitHub is visible code maintenance, allowing you to see and track specific changes, while the samples provided in AppStudio are only the most current version.
 To download and use the samples from GitHub, complete the following steps: